Together in Christ: 'The Shepherd's Concern' — Hebrews 12:15

 Key Thought

 The Holy Spirit characterized the epistle to the Hebrews as a brief word of encouragement/correction/comfort.
-[1] The inspired writer repeatedly warns believers not to turn their back on Jesus and turn away from their faith.
-[2] In addition, the Spirit urges believers to be on the lookout for two kinds of problems:
+[1] The inspired writer repeatedly warned believers not to turn their backs on Jesus or to turn away from their faith.
+[2] In addition, the Spirit urged believers concerning what their response should be when encountering two kinds of problems:

-1. Look after those whose faith in Jesus is wavering because salvation comes through God's grace and our faith in Jesus for all He did to purchase our salvation.
+1. Because salvation comes through God's grace and our faith in Jesus for all He did to purchase our salvation, the believers should look after those whose faith in Jesus was wavering.
 [3]

-2. Watch out for any poisonous root of bitterness that could spread and corrupt many among these new believers struggling with all sorts of problems and persecutions.
+2. They should watch out for any "poisonous root of bitterness" that could spread and corrupt many among these new believers struggling with all sorts of problems and persecutions.
 [4]

-In other words, we are our brothers' and sisters' keepers!
+In other words, we are our brothers' and sisters' keepers, just as Jesus described in talking about a shepherd's care and concern for the sheep in his flock!
 [5] We are to help each other continue on the path toward Jesus and his character, compassion, and faithfulness.
 So, dear friend in Christ, are we looking after each other and our faith?
 Are we watching out for those among us who have bitterness springing up because life is hard?
-Let's help each other live with faith anticipating our glorious future together!
+Let's help each other live with faith, anticipating our glorious future together!
 [6]

-[1] Hebrews 13:22 — the word used here, παρακλήσεως, is a word rich in emotion and meaning.
+[1] Hebrews 13:22 - The Greek word, παρακλήσεως (paraklēseōs), used in this verse and translated as "exhortation" is a word rich in emotion and meaning.
 It covers all three ideas of encouragement, loving correction, and comfort.

 [6] Colossians 3:1-4; Revelation 7:9-12.